Menopause occurs in women when they are 45-55 years old, with 51 years being the average age in the United States.

 A group of researchers claims to have found a way to reverse menopause.
 It’s through a kind of blood treatment that may help postmenopausal women release eggs again through their ovaries.
 More research is needed to validate this point.

 One of the main risks of IVF is the chance of twin or multiple pregnancies.
-Women who are 40 years of age or more than that have a higher chance of giving birth to twins by 4.1%.
+Women who are 40 and above have a higher chance of giving birth to twins by 4.1%.
+Of two of my friends who conceived in their mid-40s, one delivered twins, while the other gave birth to triplets.

 Conclusion